ViriCruz/building-forms/README.md

 Download the files located on the master branch and, open index.html in your browser.

 ## Usage instructions
-This does not contain any behavior, just enjoy the design and, feel free to use inspector tool to see the code.
+This does not contain any behavior, just enjoy the design and, feel free to use the inspector tool to see the code.

 ## Potential future features

 - Add a font family more accurate to the original.
-- Add nicer icons for the top menu and, the lock icon for password field.
+- Add nicer icons for the top menu and, the lock icon for the password field.

 ## How to contribute and participate
 Fork this repo and submit a PR for review and potential merge to the main branch.
 Feel free to leave feedback. :smile: